Amber Heard Gets Naked In ‘London Fields’ With Ex, Johnny Depp

 One reason for the film’s delay is a lawsuit that the producers filed against Heard and her resulting countersuit.
 Producers sued Heard for $10 million because they said she did not fulfill her contractual obligations to complete the film.
 However, the actress claimed they hired a body double, which made it appear as if she stripped down for more nudity than her contract required.

-Before those lawsuits, Mathew Cullen sued the producers of the film for adding unapproved footages into his edit, according to a Vulture report.
+Before those lawsuits, Mathew Cullen sued the producers of the film for adding unapproved footage into his edit, according to a Vulture report.
 That resulted in the movie’s release being delayed after its press screening at the Toronto Film Festival.
-The soon to be released version is shorter than the film showed at the press screening.
+The soon-to-be-released version is shorter than the film shown at the press screening.

-In the movie, Heard portrays Amber Heard, clairvoyant temptress named Nicola Si who’s aware she’s going to die soon.
+In the movie, Heard portrays a clairvoyant temptress named Nicola Si who’s aware she’s going to die soon.
 Billy Bob Thornton, Theo James, Cara Delevingne, and Johnny Depp round out the big names on the movie’s cast list.

 New poster of London Fields! pic.twitter.com/eKMOEC62gE